Choosing the Longest-Lasting Exterior Paint Colors

 Here are other things to consider when choosing exterior paint colors that last longer:

-Certain colors are not recommended for exterior use.
+Specific colors are problematic for exterior use.
 Always follow the manufacture's guidelines on which paint colors they recommend or do not recommend for application to structures exterior.
 Some colors are alkali-sensitive and should not be used on highly alkaline surfaces, such as new masonry.
 Most paint manufacturers have symbols, icons, or words printed on the color chips that provide this information.

 A structure's environment and orientation to the sun have a significant impact on color retention.
-Southern exposures receive the most UV light, which can produce the greatest color loss problems.
+Southern exposures surfaces receive the most UV light, which can produce the greatest color loss problems.
 Areas that are shaded or facing another direction, are still impacted by UV light, but to a lesser degree.

-Inorganic colors (beiges, browns, tans, and other earth-tone colors) are more stable on exterior exposure.
-The pigments used in these colors are less likely to break down then the pigments in organic colors such as reds, blues, greens and yellows.
-This is especially true in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.
+Beiges, browns, tans, and other earth-tone colors are more stable on exterior exposure.
+The inorganic pigments used in these colors are less likely to break down than organic colors such as reds, blues, greens, and yellows.
+The breakdown is more significant in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.

 All else being equal, high-quality paints are outstanding for holding their color when exposed to the elements.
 High-quality paints not only exhibit better adhesion to the surface, but they are also more resistant to chalking – a process that can rob an exterior paint of its color.
-Investing the time to carefully select the paint color for your property will pay off measurably.
+Investing the time to select the paint quality and color for your property carefully will pay off measurably.